fourstix/Elfos-utils/README.md

 XSB Utility
 -----------
-If you are looking for the latest version of the XSB utility, it can be find [here](https://github.com/fourstix/Elfos-utils/blob/main/bin/file/xsb.bin).
+If you are looking for the latest version of the XSB utility, it can be found [here](https://github.com/fourstix/Elfos-utils/blob/main/bin/file/xsb.bin).

 Platform
 --------